AVEVA/CONNECT-data-services-developer-docs/Documentation/Access_Control.md

 ## Access Control Lists

-Access Control Lists (ACLs) contain sets of Access Control Entries (ACEs) each with a trustee (reference to an identity, such as a role, user, or application), AccessType, and AccessRights.
+Access Control Lists (ACLs) contain sets of Access Control Entries (ACEs), each with a trustee (reference to an identity, such as a role, user, or application), AccessType, and AccessRights.

 A user or application that attempts to read, write, delete, or manage access control of an entity assigned an ACL must be assigned a trustee that has `AccessType` set to `Allowed` for the AccessRight corresponding to that operation.